 It is critical for industrial applications that network remains non-stop.
-JetNet 5010G v2.1 firmware supports standard RSTP, Multiple Super Ring, Rapid Dual Homing and backward compatible with Legacy Super Ring Client modes.
+JetNet 4510 v2.1 supports standard RSTP, Multiple Super Ring, Rapid Dual Homing and Legacy Super Ring Client modes.

 Multiple Super Ring (MSR) technology is Korenix's 3rd generation Ring redundancy technology.
 This is patented and protected by Korenix and is used in countries all over the world.
 MSR ranks the fastest restore and failover time in the world, 0 ms for restore and about 5 milliseconds for failover for copper.